311Volt/axxegro/README.md

 # main features so far

+- Full RAII for everything
-- Wrappers for most of Allegro's API
+- Wrappers for most of Allegro
 - Built-in homebrew `Vec*` and `Rect` classes for screen coordinate manipulation
 - An `EventLoop` class that handles boilerplate for basic programs
 - Template-powered user event support
+- Type-safe audio processing
 - `constexpr` colors and helper functions
 - exceptions for common failure points (no more mysterious segfaults when you forget to `al_init()` or misspell a filename)